Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights - NewsBreak

 Raiders stats and trends

-- The Raiders have covered the spread twice this year when underdogs by 3.5 points or more (in three chances).
+- This season, the Raiders won ATS in their only game as an underdog of 4 points or more.

-- Las Vegas' games this season have gone over the total in two out of five opportunities (40%).
+- Las Vegas' games this year have hit the over on two of five set point totals (40%).

-- Las Vegas is 2-1 against the spread and 3-0 overall when the team notches more than 15.2 points.
+- Las Vegas is 2-1 against the spread and 3-0 overall in games when it scores more than 15.2 points.

-- In games that Las Vegas amasses more than 292.4 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Las Vegas totals more than 292.4 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Raiders have turned the ball over four times, two fewer times than the Broncos have forced turnovers (6).
+- This season the Raiders have four turnovers, two fewer than the Broncos have takeaways (6).

 Home and road insights